How to Change Your LLC Tax Status to a Corporation or S Corp

 - The last section includes a consent statement and requires signatures.

-Due to the nature and complexity of the questions on this form, it might be best gone through with the help of your accountant or attorney.
+Due to the nature and complexity of the questions on this form, it might be best to go through it with the help of your accountant or attorney.